samblenny/ocfpga/experiments/09_try_verilog_examples/README.md

     make: *** [Makefile:44: check-deps] Error 1
     ```

-   The point is being able to generate that second the to last line where it
+   The point is being able to generate that second to last line where it
    suggests a `sudo apt install ...` incantation to install missing packages.
-   This approach may seem weird to people used to trusting auto-magical package
+   This approach may seem weird to people who are used to trusting language
+   level package managers to make extensive modifications to their systems.
+I
-   managers to do the right thing.
-I do it this way because I don't trust most
+   do it this way because I don't trust most package managers.
-   package managers.

-   Anyhow, this `make` rule above, like the last one, uses a mix of `$(...)`
+   Anyhow, the `make` rule above, like the last one, uses a mix of `$(...)`
    make variable substitutions and `$$...` shell variable substitutions to
-   combine shell looping (`for ...; do ...; done`) and shell conditionals (`if
-   ... fi`) with make rule logic (checking relative file timestamps, etc).
-The
+   combine shell looping, shell conditionals, and make rule logic.
+The result
-   result is that I can have conditional logic in my `make` rules while
+   is that I can have conditional logic in my `make` rules while staying within
-   sticking to POSIX syntax.
+   the bounds of POSIX `make` syntax.

-   You could probably do similar things using GNU extensions to `make`, but
+   You could do similar things using GNU extensions, but I prefer using boring
-   doing it that way is less portable and, arguably, perhaps harder to maintain
-   over time.
-Granted, anything involving Makefile syntax is kind of a hassle.
-   But, it's not too bad once you get used to it.
-Taking a long-term
-   perspective, the benefits of stability and portability are really nice.
+   old POSIX stuff and stable-branch distro packages whenever possible.